 So why does Yeshua uses the mustard in his parable?

 The reason is that the mustard weed grows very fast: It sprouts in the beginning of the winter, and by the end of the spring it gets to be higher than the height of a person.
-In the summer it dies and becomes a thorn.
+In the summer the weed dries and becomes a thorn bush.

 Small birds use the mustard weed to build their nests.